KTRU-LP: KTRU at 91.7

-In 1997, a university committee released a report recommending expanding coverage of university programs to 12 hours of the broadcast day, the hiring of professional staff, and increasing marketing of the station, in addition to studio expansion and technology upgrades.
+In 1997, a university committee released a report recommending expanding coverage of university programs to 12 hours of the broadcast day, the hiring of professional staff, and increasing marketing of the station; this is in addition to studio expansion and technology upgrades.
 At the recommendation of the committee, a professional General Manager was hired in 1998 with the Station Manager still staffed by a student volunteer.

 In 2000, university administrators threatened to withhold financing and other resources KTRU received through student fees unless the station increased the broadcast air time devoted specifically to Rice University sports.
 As a result, KTRU more than doubled the number of sports games it broadcast per week.
-On November 30, 2000, student volunteers entered the station to host their weekly punk show and found that their slot had been preempted by a sports game without prior notice and they were expected to operate the board during the broadcast.
+On November 30, 2000, student volunteers entered the station to host their weekly punk show.
+The volunteers found that their slot had been preempted by a sports game without prior notice; they were expected to operate the board during the broadcast.
 The DJs protested by playing punk rock music concurrently with the game during its last hour.
 A university administrator called the station manager and demanded that he discipline the DJs.
 When the station manager refused, the university administration responded by physically locking students out of the station and replacing its programming with a satellite feed from the World Radio Network.
 The administration cited the station's by-laws which gives the university president ultimate authority over the station.
 Students protested the shut-down, including a silent protest outside the University Board of Governors meeting.
-The station shutdown and protests received coverage in the press and students submitted a petition in support of the student-run station with over 700 signatures.
+The station shutdown and protests received coverage in the press, and students submitted a petition in support of the student-run station with over 700 signatures.
 The lockout lasted 8 days before the station was returned to student control with joint oversight from the university administration.